Understanding events and alerts

 You can download the events in the selected timeline in a comma-separated values (.csv) file.
 This file presents the timeline of events in tabular format and can be opened in spreadsheet software such as Microsoft Excel.

 - Click .

 Go to your downloaded file location.
-The downloaded file is a .csv file with a file name of "asset_[id]" followed by the date and time of the download; for example, this Downloads folder contains a few event files for Assets IG8187 and GO9788:
+The downloaded file is a .csv file with a file name of "asset_[id]" followed by the date and time of the download; for example, here are a few downloaded files for Assets IG8187 and GO9788:

 Below is a downloaded CSV file and its corresponding Timeline view.
 The numbers in blue in both pictures indicate the corresponding sequence of events.